paul-hammant/tbd/content/_index.md

 multiple times a day it becomes easy to satisfy the core requirement of Continuous Integration that all team members commit to trunk at least once every 24 hours.
 This ensures the codebase is always releasable on demand and helps to make Continuous Delivery a reality.

+Small team Trunk-Based Development versus Scaled Trunk-Based Development is a subject to team size and the rate/size of commits.
+Where a team has left "small" and transitioned to scaled is subject to practitioner debate.
+Regardless, team perform a full "pre integrate" build (compile, unit tests, integration tests),  before committing/pushing the code elsewhere.

 ## Claims